sumitranjan52/cputr/README.md

 1. Press enter on your keyboard
 2. Click on  the image button aside of the delte button

+Ways to select filters:
+1. Using up/down arrow key
+2. Select filter from dropdown menu

+Mobile devices:
-Ways to capture on Mobile devices:
+Ways to capture:
 1. Click/Tap on the screen.
 2. Click on the camera button on top right side of screen